continu/slate/source/index.html.md

 `GET /completion/assignments`

-*Lists User Assignments for all the user emails in the mandatory for_users argument*
+*Lists User Assignments Completion Information for all the user emails in the mandatory for_users argument*

-Lists User Assignments for all the user emails in the mandatory for_users argument, which should be a comma separated list of email addresses for which Assignment Information is required.
+This endpoints lists all Assignments for specific users.
+Users should be specified as a comma separated list of email addresses for which the Assignment information is required.
-And optionally, a given date range query parameter in the form of from Unix Epoch timestamp, and until Unix Epoch timestamp, which will restrict the list of Assignments to those assigned within from and until arguments.
+You also have the option to specify a date range using the from or until Unix Epoch timestamp.

 <h3 id="get__completion_assignments-parameters">Parameters</h3>